californiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Information is Contained in a California Inmate Record?

 A California inmate record is created when an individual has been processed, classified, and incarcerated in a state prison for a term.
-Sections 13030.23.3 & 13010.11 of the CDCR's Department Operation Manual (DOM), and Title 15, Section 3261.2 of California Code of Regulations list information that can be released to the public without the inmate's authorization.
-Information that may be contained in a California inmate record include:
+Sections 13030.23.3 & 13010.11 of the CDCR's Department Operation Manual (DOM), and Title 15, Section 3261.2 of the California Code of Regulations list information that can be released to the public without the inmate's authorization.
+Information that may be contained in a California inmate record includes:

 • County where committed

-• Offenses committed and sentences, and priors
+• Offenses committed, sentences, and priors

 • CDCR identification number